Stamp FAQ - Manufacturers

 They check their formulations to see which products are eligible to use the Stamp.
 Products must contain at least 8g of whole grain per labeled serving to use the basic Whole Grain Stamp.
 Products containing at least 16g of whole grain, and where ALL the grains are whole grains, may use the 100% Whole Grain Stamp.
 (In Canada, the 100% Stamp is limited to products where all the ingredients are whole grains – so only a sack of brown rice, a bag of whole grain flour or other similar products would qualify for the 100% Stamp.)

 They join the Whole Grains Council.
-Annual dues and a member application are on this website.
+Annual dues and a member application are on this page.

 They receive high-resolution EPS graphic files and guidance from the Council to help them quickly add the Whole Grain Stamp to the packaging of their qualifying products.